 - 1. Papers should cover technical, engineering, management, or societal aspects of subjects reasonably within or related to the areas with which the author is familiar, either from courses, hobbies, summer work, or other similar experiences. - 2.
-Projects should be given from a poster board or with a PowerPoint presentation.
-Projects should include specifications, schedules, design analysis and end product. - 3.
-The work need not be original in content since the primary function of the student paper and project contests is to improve the student's communication skills.
+The work need not be original in content since the primary function of the Student prize paper contest is to improve the student's communication skills.
 The work should, however, be original in treatment and concise in coverage of the author's contribution to the subject.

-E. Paper Written Preparation
+E. Written Preparation